sageserpent-open/americium/README.markdown

 Hedgehog supports custom distributions and ranges, and Scalacheck has some heuristics for biasing its otherwise random distributions.
-You can implement this by supplying your own `CaseFactory` instance that skews the input values, and you can also move the input value for the maximally shrunk case to some favoured value, as shringkage will home in on it.
+You can implement this by supplying your own `CaseFactory` instance that skews the input values, and you can also move the input value for the maximally shrunk case to some favoured value, as shrinkage will home in on it.

 ### If I write a recursive definition of a trials instance, do I need to protect against infinite recursion with a size parameter? ###